What is a Damp Proof Injection and How Does It Work?

-If there is no damp proof course (DPC) in place then there will be no barrier to stop the moisture from rising.
+The most important reason for using a damp proof course injection at your property is to provide a barrier to stop the moisture from rising.
 Rising damp can also occur if the ground level outside of the property is higher than the damp proof course, this process is called bridging.

 One of the problems associated with rising damp is that because salts are concentrated and water absorbed from the air means that it can cause contaminated finishes to appear damp.
 When decorative finishes are applied then this would deteriorate further over time.